-Images were selected from mainstream pornographic magazines and Internet websites, as well as from the portfolios of the most popular porn stars from each nation, in order to capture the most common depictions of women in pornographic images.
-Past research has supported the use of pornographic images from magazines and the Internet for content analysis (Malamuth &

-Spinner, 1980; Matacin & Burger, 1987; Scott & Cuvelier, 1993, Gossett & Byrne, 2002).
+Images were then selected from mainstream pornographic magazines and Internet websites, as well as from the portfolios of the most popular porn stars from each nation, in order to capture the most common depictions of women in pornographic images.
+In addition to how we addressed the issue of defining popular or mainstream pornography above, we also consider "mainstream" as softcore and hardcore pornography that does not cater to sexual fetishes, such as sadomasochism, or sexual minorities, such as gay and lesbian pornography.
+In order to standardize the comparison between countries, only images depicting a single woman were added to the selection pool.
+Past research has supported the use of pornographic images from magazines and the Internet for content analysis (Malamuth & Spinner, 1980; Matacin & Burger, 1987; Scott & Cuvelier, 1993, Gossett & Byrne, 2002).